 Most of the time, tinnitus isn’t a sign of a serious health problem, but if it’s loud or doesn’t go away, it can cause fatigue, depression, anxiety, and problems with memory and concentration.

 Hearing Awareness Week is Australia’s annual event to raise community awareness of hearing impairment and ways to protect your hearing.

-This year, Hearing Awareness Week runs from 25 February to 3 March.
-It culminates in World Hearing Day on Saturday, 3 March.
+This year, Hearing Awareness Week runs from 3-9 March.
+It starts with World Hearing Day on 3 March.